Urinary Calculi is one of the most serious conditions your bucks & wethers can have and is preventable.

 Do not force a goat with Urinary Calculi to drink lots of water.
 If fluids can't leave the body because the exit is blocked, the only alternative is for the bladder to burst.
 A burst bladder cannot be fixed and is fatal.
 Within 24 to 48 hours after the onset of Urinary Calculi ,the untreated goat's bladder may burst and the flow of urine into the sub-cutaneous tissues on the underside of the body ("Water Belly") will precede a quick and painful death.

-Ammonium chloride in powder form is used to treat Urinary Calculi.
+Ammonium chloride in powder form is used to treat Urinary Calculi & also prevent it.
 Ammonium chloride can be purchased from Jeffers Livestock Supply (1-800-533-3377) or www.jefferslivestock.com or at your local feed mill or farm store.
 It is very inexpensive.